Pope concludes Mexico trip with visits to prison, US border

-Diaz, who along with about 30 family members secured tickets for Wednesday's Mass, has followed news of Francis' tour and welcomed his calls for Mexicans not to tolerate corruption and violence.

-After the prison stop, Francis set a meeting with workers and advocacy groups at which he was expected to address poverty and income inequality.
+The altar for Wednesday's Mass is snug against the U.S.-Mexico border, with just a highway between its edge and the Rio Grande.

+Clearly visible is the skyline of El Paso, Texas, where at least 30,000 people were expected at the Sun Bowl for a simulcast of the ceremony.

-Francis also planned to visit the border with El Paso, Texas, where he was expected to stop at the fence, give a blessing in honor of migrants on the other side and pray for those who died trying to get there.
+Francis was expected to stop at the border fence and give a blessing in honor of migrants on the other side, as well as those who died trying to get there.

-His visit closes with a large outdoor Mass, to be simulcast live on giant screens on the other side of the Rio Grande at the Sun Bowl, where U.S. officials planned for at least 30,000 people.

 Migration is a theme close to the pontiff's heart.
 He has demanded that countries welcome those fleeing poverty and oppression and denounced what he calls the "globalization of indifference" toward migrants.

-It's a message that hasn't gone down well with some in the U.S., at a time when border apprehensions of families and unaccompanied minors rose significantly in the last three months of 2015.
+That message hasn't gone down well with some in the U.S. at a time when borderapprehensions of families and unaccompanied minors rose significantly in the last three months of 2015.

 Republican presidential hopefuls Donald Trump and Sen. Ted Cruz have vowed to expel all the estimated 11 million immigrants in the U.S. illegally and build a wall along the entire border from Texas to California.